Freedom of the press in China

 Freedom of the press in China refers to the journalism standards and its freedom and censorship exercised by the government of China.
-The Constitution of the People's Republic of China guarantees "freedom of speech [and] of the press" which the government, in practice, routinely violates with total impunity, according to Reporters Without Borders.
+The 1982 state constitution formally guarantees "freedom of speech [and] of the press" which the government, in practice, routinely violates with total impunity, according to Reporters Without Borders.

 Authorities often label independent or investigative coverage as "fake news".
 Since Xi Jinping became the general secretary of the Chinese Communist Party (CCP) in 2012, various commentators, protesters, feminists, lawyers, journalists, and activists have been arrested, detained, jailed, and threatened for attempting to exercise press freedom.
-The 2020 World Press Freedom Index states that China is trying to establish a “new world media order” and maintain a system of information hyper-control, which the report says had negative effects for the entire world during the coronavirus public health crisis.
+The 2020 World Press Freedom Index states that China is trying to establish a "new world media order" and maintain a system of information hyper-control, which the report says had negative effects for the entire world during the coronavirus public health crisis.
 As of 2023, Reporters Without Borders called China "the world's largest jailer of journalists."

 Background

 The country's constitution prohibits media workers, including internet users, from publishing, writing, circulating, or otherwise posting fake news, misinformation, disinformation, and propaganda related to various subjects such as national security, terrorism, ethnic hatred, violence, and obscenity.
 However, most private journalists are restricted from sharing certain views and opinions with the general public.

 China introduced Article 35 of the constitution of China that provides its citizens the right to observe "press freedom" in a free environment.
 However, Article 51 prohibits such activities for the national interest, which limits press freedom in the country.
 Chinese mass media such as radio and television broadcast news fall under Article 25, which limits their ability to broadcast plays, news, and other forms of information in free journalism standards.
 This, according to the Regulation on the Administration of Publishing, prevents transmitting of such content that poses risks to sovereignty and public interest.

 Freedom of the Press in China was greatest during the early period (1966–1968) of the Cultural Revolution.
 During this period, several Red Guard organizations also operated independent printing presses to publish newspapers, articles, speeches, and big-character posters.
+Michael Schoenhals writes that one of the most striking features of the Cultural Revolution is the spread of publications by "revolutionary mass organizations" in 1966 and 1967, reflecting a plurality of values and opinions in society at odds with conventional stereotypes about Red Guards.

 Media organizations and its workers, explicitly, foreign media working within the country, "must" obtain a license before they engage in journalism compiled with standards which are regulated by the foreign affairs authority.
 Foreign media have limited access or freedom to attend press conferences of the National People's Congress.
 However, the law of China allows state-owned media with "free press", such as raising questions or concerns in the press conference.
 Domestically, all credentialled journalists must study Xi Jinping thought through the "Study Xi, Strengthen the Country propaganda application" in order for them to renew their press credentials.
 The app instructs journalists to "correctly guide public opinion."